 An interceptor is a software design pattern that provides a transparent way to extend or modify some aspect of a program, similar to a user exit.
 No recompiling is required.
-With Connector/Net, the interceptors are enabled and disabled by updating the connection string to refer to different sets of interceptor classes that you instantiate.
+With MySQL Connector/NET, the interceptors are enabled and disabled by updating the connection string to refer to different sets of interceptor classes that you instantiate.

-Connector/Net includes the following interceptor classes:
+Connector/NET includes the following interceptor classes:

-methods that you can override:
+BaseCommandInterceptorclass has these methods that you can override:

 public virtual bool ExecuteScalar(string sql, ref object returnValue); public virtual bool ExecuteNonQuery(string sql, ref int returnValue); public virtual bool ExecuteReader(string sql, CommandBehavior behavior, ref MySqlDataReader returnValue); public virtual void Init(MySqlConnection connection);